 NURS 3323 Pathophysiology for the Health Professions

 Fundamentals of pathophysiology are introduced and focuses on essential concepts of disease processes.
 Major disorders and selected diseases are presented in a concise approach preparing the students to develop clinical reasoning skills.
-Prerequisites: BIOL 2215 or BIOL 2285 with a grade of “C” or higher.
+Prerequisites: BIOL 2215 or BIOL 2285, and NURS 1228, or equivalent, with a grade of “C” or higher.

 NURS 4003 Professional Nursing Role

 Assists the associate degree or diploma-prepared nurse’s transition toward completion of a baccalaureate degree in nursing.
 Presents professional nursing role competencies that are essential to address current and future challenges of nursing and health care.
-Uses nursing theory to organize and link the increasing body of nursing knowledge.
-Prerequisites: Must be a registered nurse with an active nursing license; admission to the program or permission.
+Uses nursing theory to organize and link the increasing body of nursing knowledge. nursing license; admission to the program or permission.

 NURS 4013 Health Assessment/Promotion

 Health Assessment/Promotion provides a comprehensive knowledge base to collect and analyze a complete physical assessment and health database using a holistic framework and to formulate nursing diagnoses.
 Requires laboratory.
-Prerequisite or Concurrent: HLSC 3323 and admission to the program or permission.
+Prerequisite: Admission to the program or permission.